Chinese Boeing jet crashes in mountains with 132 on board, no sign of survivors | Business

 Chinese media carried brief highway video footage from a vehicle's dashcam apparently showing a jet diving to the ground behind trees at an angle of about 35 degrees off vertical.
 Reuters could not immediately verify the footage.
 The plane was en route from the southwestern city of Kunming, capital of Yunnan province, to Guangzhou, capital of Guangdong, bordering Hong Kong, when it crashed.

-China Eastern said the cause of the crash, in which the plane descended at 31,000 feet a minute according to flight tracking website FlightRadar24, was under investigation.
+China Eastern said the cause of the crash was under investigation.
+Such accidents typically involve multiple factors.
 The airline said it had provided a hotline for relatives of those on board and sent a working group to the site.
 There were no foreigners on the flight, Chinese state television reported, citing China Eastern.

 Relatives, friends and colleagues of passengers gathered late on Monday in a cordoned off area at the jet's destination, Guangzhou Baiyun International Airport.
 One man surnamed Yan said that a colleague had been on the plane, and that he had notified the 29-year-old's mother.